SPCMorris/Practice-Repo-for-Git-Workflow/README.md

 Practicing git workflow and terminal commands

-This repo is just for practicing using git bash and git workflow.
+This repo is just for practicing git bash and git workflow.